10 Ways to Maximize Your Year-End Offering

 So what does the Bible say about debt?

-After you review the verses below, you’ll discover three principles:
+After you review the Bible verses about debt, you’ll discover three principles:

 Even though God doesn't forbid debt, you still want to be cautious when you consider taking on debt.
 It’s also a good idea to seek the advice of a financial advisor or godly counsel to speak into your financial situation.